qic-ibk/projective_simulation/README.md

 ## Contributing

 This is currently a template of what we want to build.
-In order to contribute, use your fork to do Pull Requests to the main branch.
+Contribution's best practices will come soon.
 Before merging your contributions, be sure to clean your notebooks from unnecessary metadata.
 This is done by running `nbdev_clean` in the terminal before you commit your changes!
+See the `nbdev` documentation for more.